An Innovative MA to inspire Professional Dance Practitioners.

 Module overview and specification:

-Module 1: Thinking Dance Through its Practice: Research Methodologies
+RSPG4: Thinking Dance Through its Practice: Research Methodologies

 By introducing a range of research methodologies and theoretical perspectives relevant to research in dance, this module will encourage students to examine the ways in which dance is contextualised through historical / artistic / philosophical / socio-political frameworks.

-Module 2: Activating and Documenting Research Experiments in Dance
+RSPG6: Activating and Documenting Research Experiments in Dance

 This module facilitates the development of the ‘thinking practitioner’ by deepening their awareness and understanding of embodied thought.
 Through a series of guided, studio-based, research experiments students will have the opportunity to review any current dance practice, as well as prior learning, that contributed to their professional experience, whilst developing their understanding of practice-led research methodologies.

-Module 3: Reflective Practice in Action
+RSPG7: Reflective Practice in Action

-This Reflexive Practice based module will offer a platform for students to identify and develop a range of research strategies in relation to the integration of embodied and theoretical knowledge.
+This Reflective Practice based module will offer a platform for students to identify and develop a range of research strategies in relation to the integration of embodied and theoretical knowledge.
 By developing a series of devised research experiments students will research, observe, critique, reflect upon and document their practice-led explorations in either an independent or collaborative setting.

 This module provides the opportunity for the conception, planning, and completion of a research project around the students’ personal research interests.
 This can include practice-based exploration and/or theoretical enquiry.
 Whilst creating a single focus for the project, students will collect, analyse and evaluate data, articulate research within both a professional and an academic framework through dissemination to the chosen field of practice.

-Module 5: Dissertation (Year 2)
+RSPG9: Dissertation (Year 2)

 In the Dissertation Module students will activate their research proposal for an Independent Research Project submitted in Module 4 (Advanced Research Enquiry).
 With their dissertation mentors students will fine-tune a research plan for the 6 month period of research and subsequently implement and complete a research programme appropriate to the research topic.
 The research element of the dissertation will be performative in part.